 We reached Thorung Phedi at 11:45 AM.
 There would be no acclimatization walk today because we will not sleep any higher than we are now.
 Instead we are to rest this afternoon for our early start tomorrow morning.
 Wake up time will be 2:30 AM, breakfast at 3 AM, and Chhongba intends we intend to leave at 3:30 AM.

 I had the same lunch that I had for the last several days: Tibetan bread and Thantuk soup, a soup with flat noodles, veggies, and various seasonings.
 Chhongba ordered extra potato curry for all.
 It was very spicy and good.
 Most food in Nepal is very bland, but on this trek we has some very nice spicy dishes.
-We will assemble at 5 PM to order dinner in order to have it at ready at 6 Pm.
-I decided to order.
+We will assemble at 5 PM to order dinner in order to have it at ready at 6 PM.

 Here are two photos of Lisa sketching just outside our room doors at the Hotel Mountain View.
 It seems in Nepal there are only about a dozen different names for the thousands of small lodges in the country.